ElinaFF/PICO/README.md

 git clone https://github.com/ElinaFF/MeDIC.git
 ```

 It is recommanded to setup a virtual environment.
-When it's done, use your isolated python and install `medic` package locally and in editable mode with :
+When it's done, use your isolated python and install `pico` package locally and in editable mode with :
 ```shell
 python -m pip install -e ".[dev]"
 ```